gwald/Yarexe/README.md

 **Note:** Yarexe is programmed for windows, it will throw a lot of warnings, ignore them.

-**Note:** Yarexe does NOT handle case differences and it will not find directories or files for you.
+**Note:** Yarexe tries to handle case differences but it will not find directories or files for you.

+## PlayStation executable supported formats
+1) Net Yaroze compiler (MIPSEL-LE ECOFF), DJGP GCC (DOS) or PSX3 (win32) compiler.
+2) PS-X Executables (ELF PS-X), A normal, staticly linked PlayStation executable.
+3) Net Yaroze Metrowerks Codewarrior .PXE release executables ( not the debug executables)
+4) Net Yaroze DOS compiler #1 and patched with [eco2exe.exe](https://github.com/ChrisRx/psxsdk?tab=readme-ov-file#eco2exe) - Must be renamed to *.PXE as it's the same format as #3

 ## Syntax